littleredrooster/cli-torrent-dl-littleredrooster-booster/README.md

 **LITTLE RED ROOSTER BOOSTER**
 -----

-Little Red Rooster Booster is extremenly simple and has absolutely no interaction with the user other than asking `y` or `n` -to stream the content or not (if it's avail to instant stream from AllDebrid).
+Little Red Rooster Booster is extremenly simple and has absolutely no interaction with the user other than asking `y` or `n` -to stream the content or not (if the file provided by tordl is already present on AllDebrid).

 <p></p>